 Related videos you might also like:

-Bent Nail Inspections, LLC. is a locally-owned company dedicated to providing high-quality inspection services to home buyers in the Boise, Idaho and the surrounding area.
+Bent Nail Inspections is a locally-owned company dedicated to providing high-quality inspection services to home buyers in the Boise, Idaho, and surrounding area.

 Bent Nail Inspections has no ties with any other business.
 You get a completely honest and objective opinion about the condition of the house.
 Call (208) 471-4591 right now to book your home inspection or click to Schedule Online.